SuperZekes/SuperZekes/README.md

 ## Welcome to my GitHub profile!

-I'm new to programming, passionate about video games and constantly learning new things.
+I'm a web developer, passionate about video games and constantly learning new things.

 ### 🛠️ Languages and Tools: